oseimishaella385-cell/sql-bank-churn-analysis/README.md

 ## 1. Project Overview

-**Context:** A mid-sized bank is experiencing a noticeable increase in customer attrition and needs greater insight into the customers most at risk of leaving.
+**Context:** A mid-sized bank is experiencing customer attrition and needs greater insight into the customers most at risk of leaving.

 **Problem Statement:** The bank lacks a clear understanding of the demographic, behavioural and financial characteristics associated with customer churn, making it difficult to determine where retention efforts should be prioritised.